guumaster/random-collections/KRE-notes.md.md

 **KRT**
 ¿And how you create and deploy your version?
 You create a KRT file.
 This is a package that contains the code, the model and a definition file of your solution.
 This is the file that you can upload and would be managed by the engine.

-Currently this file is generated manually, but in future versions this will be exported by a Data Scientist from the Konstellation Development Toolkit directly.
+At this point the KRT file is generated manually, but in future versions this will be exported by a Data Scientist from the Konstellation Development Toolkit directly.

 3. GO TO ADMIN UI